seahorce-scidac/REMORA/Docs/sphinx_doc/Plotfiles.rst

    means that native plot files (actually directories) starting with the prefix “*plt_run*” will be generated every 10 level-0 time steps.
-If using amrex format, that directory names will be *plt_run00000*, *plt_run00010*, *plt_run00020*, etc.  If using HDF5 format, the names will have ".h5" appended;  if using NetCDF format, the names will have ".nc" appended.
+If using amrex format, that directory names will be *plt_run00000*, *plt_run00010*, *plt_run00020*, etc. If using NetCDF format, the names will have ".nc" appended.

+..
 In addition, while the amrex plotfiles will contain data at all of the refinement levels,  NetCDF files are separated by level.